A project is basically a

 . ├── .git/ ├── .orchest │ ├── environments/ │ └── pipelines/ ├── california_housing.orchest ├── collect-results.ipynb └── get-data.py

-Add a new project from scratch.
+Creating a new project

-Explore Orchest curated or community contributed examples and importing them.
+Importing Orchest curated or community contributed examples.

 git inside Orchest¶

 👉 See video tutorial: versioning using git in Orchest.